github/VisualStudio/docs/developer/implementing-a-dialog-view.md

 ```

 ## Create a View

-> TODO: Decide if `GitHub.VisualStudio\Views` is the best place for views

 - Create a WPF `UserControl` under `GitHub.VisualStudio\Views\Dialog`
 - Add an `ExportViewFor` attribute with the type of the view model interface